Feature Completion Transformer for Occluded Person Re-identification: Introduction

-To address the above problems, many occluded ReID methods are proposed.
-For the first problem, some researches \cite{OAMN, DRL_Net} employ the occlusion augmentation strategy to improve the robustness of the model.
+To address the above problems, many occluded Re-ID methods are proposed.
+For the problem (1), some researches \cite{OAMN, DRL_Net} focus on designing occlusion augmentation strategies to improve the robustness of the model.
 However, these occlusion augmentation strategies still cannot simulate the real environment well.
-Most of them focus on more occlusion samples for training, while do not improving the diversity of occlusion.
-For the second challenge, a large proportion of them exploits additional cues (e.g. pose estimation, semantic parsing or human mask) to indicate non-occluded body parts.
+Many studies emphasize the significance of increasing the number of occlusion samples during training, yet fail to address the need for improving the diversity of occlusions.
+For the problem (2), a large proportion of them exploits additional cues (e.g. pose estimation, semantic parsing or human mask) to indicate non-occluded body parts.
 For example, PGFA \cite{miao2019pose} directly utilizes pose information to indicate non-occluded body parts on the spatial feature map.
 PVPM\cite{PVPM} and HoReID \cite{HOReID} use graph-based approaches to model topology information by learning node-to-node or edge-to-edge correspondence to further mine the visible parts.
-These methods use external models directly at the inference stage to extract additional semantic information.
+These methods directly adpot external models at the inference stage to extract additional semantic information.
 However, those approaches are sensitive and error-prone when facing complex backgrounds or severe occlusions.
-For the third problem, some methods \cite{GAN_Part, GAN_semantic} attempt to utilize GANs to predict the occluded part at the image level to restore the holistic pedestrian.
+For the problem (3), some methods \cite{GAN_Part, GAN_semantic} attempt to utilize GANs to predict the occluded part at the image level to restore the holistic pedestrian.
 However, the generated regions are still not convincing, resulting in limited performance.
 A recent work \cite{RFCnet} performs feature completion on occluded regions by using occluded body part landmarks and utilizing the region based encoder-decoder architecture, which efficiently captures spatial information to recover invisible parts from neighboring features.
-But this method still needs extra key-points information and pre-designed the regions in the feature space, which is not flexible enough.
+But this method still needs extra key-points information and predesigned regions in the feature space, which is not flexible enough.